 - Support of multi-hop UE-to-UE Relay Connection setup with integrated discovery

 - For integrated discovery, source End UE sends a DCR with relay_indication.
-When a UE-to-UE Relay receives a DCR with relay_indication, it sends a DCR for integrated discovery to another UE-to-UE Relay with appending user info ID of UE-to-UE Relay and hop_count (new hop_count set to 1 if no hop_count at the received message or increasing hop_count by 1 when hop_count exists).
+The relay_indication is used to indicate whether UE-to-UE Relay can forward the Direct Communication Request message or not, and it is also used to limit the number of hops of by decreasing relay_indication in the Direct Communication Request message from the UE-to-UE Relay.
+When a UE-to-UE Relay receives a DCR with relay_indication, it sends a DCR for integrated discovery to another UE-to-UE Relay with appending user info ID of UE-to-UE Relay.
 Each UE-to-UE Relay may include link quality information in the DCR for integrated discovery to another UE-to-UE Relay (e.g. per hop delay or cumulative delay, etc.).

 - For integrated discovery, when target End UE receives DCRs or LMRs for end to end connection setup with source End UE via multi-hop UE-to-UE Relays, it may select a proper multi-hop path to the source End UE based on several criteria (e.g. number of hops, channel quality, end to end delay, etc).

+- The security is established between the target End UE and the first hop UE-to-UE Relay in the selected multi-hop path and sends DCA message (including the Routing information) to the first hop UE-to-UE Relay.
+The first hop UE-to-UE Relay establishes security with the next hop UE-to-UE Relay in the selected multi-hop path and sends DCA message (including the Routing information) to the next hop UE-to-UE Relay.
+This procedure is repeated until the source End UE is reached.

+- After receiving QoS Info of the end-to-end QoS from source End UE, UE-to-UE Relay provides QoS Info of the reaming path to the next hop UE-to-UE Relay with LMR message.
+This procedure is repeated until the target End UE is reached.

 - Multi-hop UE-to-UE Relay Reselection or path change